zohar1000/monorepo-nestjs-angular-old/README.md

 - in order to avoid messages like "LF will be replaced by CRLF" when doing git add/commit we will switch to a consistent mode of work using LF only, so set your working environment to LF as described below.
 - webstorm - in case you use it then you need to upgrade it to version 2021.2 or above.
+- vscode - in case you use it you need to install extension 'Typescript Importer'.
 - pnpm is used here to install dependencies, if you use npm or yarn then delete pnpm.lock.json and then install

 <br>